joeecodes/joeecodes/README.md

 </p>

 <p align="center">
-    My main project at the moment is maintaing the AquatiCraft Minecraft Server.
+    I don't really have a main project at the moment - I have just been doing bits of coding in my spare time.
 Java and Python are my main languages but I am steadily learning other languages like JavaScript and HTML.
 I've been coding in Java for around a year and I can say I have learned a lot.
-My main project with Java is maintaining and writing the core plugin for a Minecraft server called <a href="https://www.aquaticraft.xyz">AquatiCraft</a>.
-The core bot essentially houses all internal code for the other plugins on the server and they all work in tandem to function as one.
-As for Python, I was a developer for a Discord Bot written in discord.py.
+I was a developer for a Discord Bot written in discord.py.
 It was a game / inventory bot that used a database to store many items each individual player had, storing them in a global list and a per-guild list - the project has recently ended.
 </p>

 <br/>